The 13th Floor Elevators: Roky Erickson

 After pleading insanity in response to drug charges—he was arrested for possession of a single marijuana joint—Roky Erickson was committed to a mental hospital in 1969.
 Jason Ankeny of AllMusic has written that the treatments Erickson received during his three-and-a-half-year confinement may have contributed to his subsequent mental troubles.
 At that point the Elevators had already dissolved, although local promoters, along with their record label, International Artists, made some attempts to keep the band's name alive.
 Erickson attempted a sporadic solo career, burdened by management who exploited his instability and involved him in contracts that left him no control or profit from his music.
 After staying mostly out of sight in the 1980s, Erickson gradually returned to music in the 1990s, especially when the tribute album Where the Pyramid Meets the Eye—featuring players from ZZ Top, the Jesus and Mary Chain, and R.E.M., all of whom claimed Erickson's or the Elevators' influence—was released.
 He recorded All That May Do My Rhyme for the Trance Syndicate label, owned by the Butthole Surfers's King Coffey, who claimed Erickson told him it was the first time he'd ever been given a royalty check for his music.
 By 2001, Erickson's brother Sumner had been awarded custody of the troubled musician and helped him receive better psychological treatment, restore his physical health, and connect with a legal team that helped him untangle his complicated past contracts and begin receiving more royalties for his music.
 I Have Always Been Here Before, a 43-track compilation of his post-Elevators music, was released in 2005, and Erickson receives full royalties for the set.
 In 2010, he released True Love Cast Out All Evil, a full-length collaboration with indie rock band Okkervil River.
 Erickson died in Austin on May 31, 2019.

 Stacy Sutherland

 Stacy Sutherland formed his own band, Ice, which performed only in Houston and never released any material.
 In 1969, after a battle with heroin addiction, he was imprisoned in Texas on drug charges, the culmination of several years of drug-related trouble with the law.
 After his release Sutherland began to drink heavily.
 He continued to sporadically play music throughout the 1970s, occasionally with former members of the Elevators.
-Sutherland was shot and killed by his wife Bunni on August 24, 1978, during a domestic dispute, and is buried in Center Point, Kerr County, Texas.
+Sutherland was shot and killed by his wife Bunni on August 24, 1978, during a domestic dispute, and is buried in Center Point, Texas.